Underlying Competencies for Business Analysts

 Communication Skills core competencies include:

-Listening is the process of not just hearing words but understanding their meaning in context.
-By exhibiting effective listening skills, business analysts not only have a greater opportunity to accurately understand what is being communicated but also to demonstrate that they think what the speaker is
+– Listening: Listening is the process of not just hearing words but understanding their meaning in context.
+By exhibiting effective listening skills, business analysts not only have a greater opportunity to accurately understand what is being communicated, but also to demonstrate that they think what the speaker is

 saying is really important.

-Interaction skills are represented by the business analyst’s ability to relate, cooperate, and communicate with different kinds of people including executives, sponsors, colleagues, team members, developers, vendors, learning and development professionals, end users, customers, and subject matter experts
+Interaction skills are represented by the business analyst’s ability to relate, cooperate, and communicate with different kinds of people.
+These people include executives, sponsors, colleagues, team members, developers, vendors, learning and development professionals, end users, customers, and subject matter experts (SMEs), etc.

 Interaction Skills core competencies include:

 Apart from this, a business analyst may also facilitate interactions between stakeholders for the purposes of negotiation and conflict resolution.
-This requires remaining neutral and not taking sides, but at the same time being impartial and intervening when required in order to make suggestions and offer insights in order to have a session that leads to the attainment of expected outcomes
+Facilitation and negotiation require the Business Analyst to not take sides during conflict resolution.
+Also, the BA should readily intervene when required in order to make suggestions that leads to the attainment of expected outcomes.

 Business analysis requires the use of a variety of software applications to support communication and collaboration, create and maintain requirements artefacts, model concepts, track issues, and increase overall productivity.
 As a result, Business Analysts are expected to be knowledgeable, skilled and proficient in the use of some tools and techniques when performing some business analysis tasks

 Business Analysis Tools and Technology core competencies include the following: